szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - However, he has a -2 saving throw penalty against spells outside his specialization.
 - And finally, he always cast spells as if he was two levels above his actual level (1 in BGEE).

-### Make Harper Pin not forcibly only usable by Jaheira (as per the description) (1556) (BG2EE EET)
+### Make minor improvements to Jaheira-specific items (1556) (BG2EE EET)

-Self-explanatory.
-Even the description states that it is not bound to the Harper, just hints that most Harpers would probably not want to part with it.
-But your pal Jaheira is generous enough.
+Harper pin: Even the description states that it is not bound to the Harper, just hints that most Harpers would probably not want to part with it.
+But your pal Jaheira is generous enough, so anyone may now be able to wear it.

+Keepsake Locket: Now it provides a minor bonus of +5 HP.

+Both items can be toggled on and off.
+Both are on by default.
+Check the config file.

 </details>